 I can take my time with individual clients instead of trying to cram as many as I can into a work week in order to pay the bills.

 Look at it like this – if a client only wants a cheap service and does not care about quality, they can find that at Upwork or Freelancer.com.
 You are providing a quality service and should never discount your rate just because someone is trying to undercut you.

 Competency is a great asset to have when you sell a B2B service.
 There are many out there who don’t know as much as you about a topic and are likely to provide a crappy service for a cheaper price.
 If that’s the case, and people want to use that service, let them do so.
 There is plenty of work to go around.

 Set your prices right in the beginning.
 When people know what they will have to pay, you will weed out many of your prospects and wind up with those who are willing to pay for the competency you provide.

 Your time is also valuable.
 Stop spending 80 hours per week working on discounted rates.
 Price yourself right according to your skills and you can enjoy the same income while spending less time in the office.

 What is your experience with discounting your services?
 Do you have a set rate or do you go the “negotiation” route?
 I would love to know your thoughts on giving discounts.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.